ShashankMPatil/booking.com-clone/README.md

 ## Project Structure

 - `/src`: Contains the source code for the React.js application.
-  - `/components`: Modular components for different sections of the application.
+  - `/components`: Modular components for different sections of the application along with their respective css files.
-  - `/styles`: CSS styles for styling the components.
+  - `/pages`: Contains different pages needed for the project along with their respective css files.
 - `/public`: Static assets and the HTML file.

 ## Contributing